Saruta/EDB/README.md

 ```

-another way to add a breakpoint, put an int3
+another way to add a breakpoint, is to put an int3

 ```